Irma is "bigger, faster" than Hurricane Andrew, Gov. Scott Warns

 In Miami-Dade County, those with special needs and residents living in low-lying areas began leaving on Wednesday morning.

-“Do not ignore evacuation orders,” Scott said.
+"Do not ignore evacuation orders,” Scott said earlier Wednesday.
 “Remember: We can rebuild your home, but we cannot rebuild your life.”

-Scott warned parts of the Florida Keys could feel the impact of the storm as early as Saturday, with the rest of the state taking the brunt of Irma on Sunday.

 As South Floridians scramble to prepare for Irma’s impact, many supermarkets have struggled to keep up with demand, leaving many store shelves barren and gas pumps empty.

-On social media, Floridians posted pictures of vacant grocery store shelves, while others said they drove for over an hour to find gas.
+On social media, Floridians posted pictures of vacant grocery store shelves, while others said they had to drive for over an hour to find gas.

+Scott told reporters he was aware of the shortages.
+"One of our top priorities right now is fuel availability," Scott said.
+"We're moving as much fuel through the system as fast as possible."

 On Wednesday morning, the Broward Sheriff’s Office tweeted out a photo of a line of people waiting for a Publix Supermarket to restock with water.